MelbourneDeveloper/Trezor.Net/README.md

 ## [Hid.Net, Usb.Net](https://github.com/MelbourneDeveloper/Device.Net)

-Trezor.Net communicates with the device via the Hid.Net library.
-You can see the repo for this library here:
+Trezor.Net communicates with the devices via the Hid.Net and Usb.Net libraries.
+You can see the repo for this library here.

 ## See Also